manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 In a traditional stack, where instead of utilising serverless we would be managing servers (e.g. an FTP server for S3, an SMTP server for SNS, NGINX for API-Gateway); we could regression test these by running containers for them alongside wiremock on our CI box.
 By triggering the application code with a range of api paths, we can regression test the local container instances for side-effects and unexpected behaviour.
-However how do we do this with managed services which are not available in the form of local containers?
+However how do we do this with managed/cloud-native services which are not available in the form of local containers?

 AWS SNS and a traditional SMTP server may be *similar*, but they're not the same, and any tests using it as a replacement